Due to restrictions and public health concerns related to novel coronavirus, the 2020 Field Survey may be postponed or canceled.

 - Please bring your own clothing and field/camping gear.
 MHS provides containers for holding specimens, but individuals must bring their own nets, snake hooks, etc.

 - Surveys begin Friday evening and usually go until mid day Sunday.
 Feel free to stay for the entire survey, or attend one day or part of one day.
 Please sign in when you arrive, and sign out when you leave so we can track your survey hours.
+Generally, the survey usually begins Friday evening as the sun goes down for calling frogs and/or road cruising.
+Saturday begins at 9 am with an outing before lunch, lunch around noon, an outing after lunch, dinner around 6, and then evening frogs and/or road cruising.
+Sunday morning begins at 9 with an outing, but most leave after that to make it back home and prepare for the next week.

 - Sign up before attending the survey.
 Likewise, notifications of cancellations are also encouraged as we try to organize group searches.
 We don’t want to leave anyone out, but we also don’t want to wait for people who aren’t going to show.
 Sign up for the survey at the May or June MHS monthly meetings, or by email (contact below).